 - Can automation replace facets of management without taking away the human touch?

-- What things help a digital workforce maintain, reinforce, and indeed celebrate its humanity so we are secure enough to embrace the next inevitable disruption?
+- What helps a digital workforce maintain, reinforce and indeed celebrate its humanity, so we are secure enough to embrace the next inevitable disruption?

 I’ve been thinking about this a great deal.
 Here’s a look at the five key strategies to making digital performance management more human:

-It’s been suggested that management view employees as volunteers who can choose to either come to work and perform or just coast for the paycheck (as long as it lasts).
+- Take a new view of employees.
+It’s been suggested that management view employees as volunteers — who can choose to either come to work and perform or just coast for the paycheck (as long as it lasts).
 Recruiters often talk about a candidate-driven market.
-But the reality is that employees are employees – and that’s how managers need to view them.
-What’s changed is our understanding that the employee experience encompasses a far greater sphere: engagement, purpose, behavior, performance, goals (task- or project-related or stretch), work-life integration, and social presence.
+But the reality is that employees are employees — and that’s how managers need to view them.
+What’s changed is our understanding that the employee experience encompasses a far greater sphere: engagement, purpose, behavior, performance, goals (task or project-related, or stretch), work-life integration, and social presence.

+- Infuse learning into management.
 An enormous factor for employee engagement is the potential for learning and skills development.
 For managers, an accurate assessment of performance requires an accurate assessment of skills as well.
-In a recent interview for the SAP Web Salon series The Future Factor, Stefan Ries pointed out that 65% of the jobs our future generations will perform don’t even exist yet, according to the World Economic Forum.
+In a recent interview for the SAP Web Salon series, The Future Factor, Stefan Ries pointed out that “65% of the jobs of our generations that will perform doesn’t exist yet,” according to the World Economic Forum.
 Perhaps it’s time to marry “skills management” and learning opportunities into performance management, an expanded approach made possible with digitization.

+- Break with tradition.
 It’s difficult, granted, to do away with the status quo, but commit to it: we know better.
 As a recent McKinsey article points out, certain “givens” do not work in performance management, and it’s time to give them up.
-Counterintuitive as it may seem, McKinsey found that correlating pay to performance does more harm than good.
-Employee anxiety is more demotivating than motivating – even if the actual variance in pay is quite minor.
-Along that same vein, appraisals correlated to static timeframes and final outcomes can be seen as unfair, and by extension, inhuman.
-Instead, forward-thinking companies may want to peg bonuses to company performance; install recognition programs that are multiplatform and multi-directional, with informal to formal forms of recognition; and track performance and provide feedback along a continuum, allowing that everyone has good days and bad days and not all tasks are of the same quality or clarity (which impacts performance).
+Counterintuitive as it may seem, McKinsey found that the correlating pay to performance does more harm than good.
+Employee anxiety is more demotivating than motivating — even if the actual variance in pay is quite minor.
+Along that same vein, appraisals correlated to static time frames and final outcomes can be seen as unfair, and by extension, inhuman.
+Instead, forward-thinking companies may want to peg bonuses to company performance, install recognition programs that are multiplatform and multi-directional, with informal to formal forms of recognition, and track performance and provide feedback along a continuum, allowing that everyone has good days and bad days, and not all tasks are of the same quality or clarity (which impacts performance).

-When heading into a new program, bring the best team in: your employees.
+- Crowdsource your people.
+Heading into a new program, bring the best team in: your employees.
 Create an impactful series of surveys to generate frequent feedback from employees, tied to automatic functions that can track performance objectives and outcomes.
-It supports transparency, since everyone is involved in the effort and everyone learns from it.
-That, in turn, invites a far more personal investment, as all are connected to the mission.
+It supports transparency since everyone is involved in the effort and everyone learns from it.
+That in turn invites a far more personal investment as all are connected to the mission.
 Beyond that, it’s the truth.
-By focusing on employees’ authentic needs and values and authentic, actual results of key projects, you create an authentic, multidimensional picture of the performance environment.
+By focusing on employee’s authentic needs and values, and authentic, actual results of key projects, you create an authentic, multidimensional picture of the performance environment.